fairxcluster/Counterfactual-based-fair-clustering-cost/README.md

 ## Soft Fair Clustering Framework
 Clustering algorithms such as k‑means or Gaussian mixtures often yield cluster assignments that disproportionately disadvantage minority groups.
 This framework addresses this issue via **soft fair clustering**, blending traditional clustering objectives with fairness constraints.
 The pipeline features:

-- **Dataset registry** with preconfigured settings for several common datasets (Adult Income, Student Performance, Bank Marketing, Credit Default).
+- **Dataset registry** with preconfigured settings for several common datasets (Adult, Student, Bank, Credit).
 Each configuration specifies the CSV file, selected features, protected attribute, and a dataset prefix used for saved outputs.
 - **Preprocessing utilities** to drop missing values, encode the protected attribute as \(\{0,1\}\), balance the dataset to a 1:2 minority/majority ratio, and scale continuous features.
 - **Fairlet decomposition** using Maximum Cardinality Fairlets (MCF) to produce fair cluster representatives before fitting a GMM.
 - **Evaluation metrics** that include traditional clustering cost, fairness balance measures, and per‑group NMI (Normalized Mutual Information) to quantify alignment between fair and unfair assignments.